openshift/assisted-service/docs/enhancements/multi-rhel-fips.md

 manifests is already contained in a single package, but RPC would be a strange choice if we were to move the handling into a truly separate service in the future.

+### Install multiple libraries on the same image

+It may be possible to install both versions of the shared libraries required by the installers (libcrypto and libssl?) for FIPS compliance on a single image.
+This would require much less change and should be significantly quicker to implement, but it's not clear if these would be possible or supportable.
+This could be achieved by any of the following methods:

+1. Create a separate userspace for el8 libraries and chroot when those libraries are required.
+  - This seems a bit complicated and it will likely make our image quite a bit larger than it already is (~1.3G).
+2. Install both versions of the required packages simultaneously.
+  - Not sure if this is possible given that the packages share a name and are only different in version.
+3. Use multi-layer container builds to copy the libraries from an el8 image to a directory on the el9 image and use `LD_PRELOAD` or manipulate `LD_LIBRARY_PATH` to point the el8 installer binaries to the correct libraries.